tmw-it/basedsudoku/README.md

 ### Branding and Usage Restrictions:

 While the code is open source, the following are protected:
-- The "Cool Sudoku" name and branding
+- The "Based Sudoku" name and branding
 - The app's visual design and user interface
 - The app store presence and distribution
 - Any associated trademarks or service marks